Xilinx/mlir-aie/programming_guide/section-1/README.md

 # <ins>Section 1 - Basic AI Engine building blocks</ins>

-When we program for AI Engines, our MLIR-AIE framework serves as the entry point to declare and configure the structural building blocks that make up an array of AI Engines.
-Details for these building blocks, along with the general architecture of AI Engines are described in the [MLIR tutorials](../../mlir_tutorials).
-Read through the synopsis on first page of the tutorial before continuing here.
+The AI Engine array is a spatial compute architecture: a modular and scalable system with spatically distributed compute and multi-level memories.
+Its compute dense vector processing runs independently and concurrently to explicit scheduled datamovement.
+When we program for this AI Engine array, our MLIR-AIE framework serves as the entry point to declare and configure its structural building blocks: compute tiles for vector processing, memory tiles as larger level-2 shared scratchpads, and shim tiles supporting data movement to external memory.

+> **NOTE:**  The MLIR-AIE MLIR dialect has support for these 3 structural buildings blocks and also for all other architetural features of the AI Engine array.
+MLIR focused details are described in the [MLIR tutorials](../../mlir_tutorials)

-In this programming guide, we will be utilizing the python bindings for MLIR-AIE components to describe our design at the tile level of granularity.
+In this programming guide, we will be utilizing the IRON python bindings for MLIR-AIE components to describe our design at the tile level of granularity.
 Later on, when we focus on kernel programming, we will explore vector programming in C/C++.
 But let's first look at a basic python source file (named [aie2.py](./aie2.py)) for an MLIR-AIE design.

 At the top of this python source, we include modules that define the mlir-aie dialect and the mlir ctx wrapper which encapsulates the definition of our AI Engine enabled device (e.g. xcvc1902) and its associated structural building blocks.